 Cause Sol ution Processor thermal protection activated: 1.
 Ensure that the computer air vents are not blocked and the processor cooling fan is running.
 A fan may be blocked or not turning.
-OR if the processor fan (or other system fan) spins.
-If the fan The heat sink is not properly attached to the processor.
+OR 2. if the processor fan (or other system fan) spins.
+If the fan The heat sink is not properly attached to the processor. does not spin, make sure the fan cable is plugged on the system board header. does not spin, make sure the fan cable is plugged onto the system board header.
 3. If fan a plugged in and not spinning, replace it.